What being the wife of a Pastor has taught me about worship

 I remember that God sees my husband and he sees all of his best attempts at pastoring as filthy rags.
 God then looks at Jesus and His perfect pastoring, and then Jesus, my husband's lawyer, sitting at the right hand of His father says, "He has my record of perfect righteousness." and God is satisfied.
 He is like a proud daddy.
 He is satisfied with Rob because of Jesus.
 I remember that my standard for righteousness doesn't meet God's perfection and I am thankful that my husband can preach the Word, believe it, and live it at all because of Jesus.

-So, I make intentional effort to forgive and to still serve because I remember that Jesus did this, does this and will continue to do it forever for me.
+So, I make intentional effort to forgive and to still show up and to serve because I remember that Jesus did this, does this and will continue to do it forever for me.
 And when I am in heaven with Him, He will still be serving me and advocating for me and He will be the only one with scars.

 The Church is here to make Jesus beautiful, not me.
 He is the Savior.
 If I am looking for people to acknowledge my worth then I am preaching to myself that what God thinks of me isn't enough.
 Each thought must be made obedient to Christ.
 Each thought must go through the grid of the gospel.